aaron-grau/curic/react/readings/redux_nontech.md

   action in response and chose whether or not to pass the action on down the chain.
 Behind the scenes, the middleware actually replaces the dispatch method of the store with a customized version.
-There is a large ecosystem of existing middleware ready to be plugged into any redux projects.
+There is a large ecosystem of existing middleware ready to be plugged into any Redux projects.
 One example is a logger that records each action before passing it on to the reducer.
   Perhaps the most common use for middleware is to dispatch asynchronous requests to a server.